Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 Vega is a reference point to see one of the prolific meteor showers – April Lyrids.
 The star shines near the shower’s radiant, so check that it’s high above the horizon to determine the ideal time for catching the “shooting stars.”

 Vega is one of the brightest stars in the sky and plays a unique role in astronomy.
-For a long time, it was the absolute reference for the brightness and color of stars, and now it continues to be studied because it may have a planet.
-In 13,000 years, it will be the new North Star, the brightest of the following millennia.
+For a long time, it was used as a reference point for measuring stars’ brightness and color, and now it continues to be studied because of its fast rotation and surrounding debris disk.
+In about 12,000 years, it will be the new North Star, the brightest of the following millennia.
 Get to know this brilliant star better and find it in the sky above you with the help of Sky Tonight!